5monkeys/ansible-docker-role/README.md

 # What docker version to be installed.
 Default is latest
 docker_ce_version:

-# If linux-image-extra packages should be installed
+# If linux-image-extra packages should be installed.
+Needed for the AUFS storage driver.
-docker_install_kernel_extras: true
+docker_install_kernel_extras: false
 # Where to download TLS-certificates
 docker_home: ".docker"
 # Maps to docker -H